auberginehill/remove-empty-folders/README.md

                 <p>
                     <li>
                         <h5>Parameter <code>-FileName</code></h5>
                         <p>with an alias <code>-File</code>.
 The filename of the log-file can be set with the <code>-FileName</code> parameter (a filename with a <code>.txt</code> ending is recommended, the default filename is <code>deleted_folders.txt</code>).
-During the possibly invoked log-file creation procedure Remove-EmptyFolders tries to preserve any pre-existing content rather than overwrite the specified file, so if the <code>-FileName</code> parameter points to an existing file, new og-info data is appended to the end of that file.
+During the possibly invoked log-file creation procedure Remove-EmptyFolders tries to preserve any pre-existing content rather than overwrite the specified file, so if the <code>-FileName</code> parameter points to an existing file, new log-info data is appended to the end of that file.
 If the filename includes space characters, please enclose the filename in quotation marks (single or double).</p>
                     </li>
                 </p>
                 <p>